ausdigital/ausdigital-dcl/docs/1.0/index.md

 ## URN Encoding

-The ADBC document specifies an URN-encoded business identifier, using the NID prefix and ISO 6523 identifer type schemes.
+The ADBC document specifies an URN-encoded business identifier, using the NID prefix and ISO 6523 identifier type schemes.

 ```
 Feature: URN encoded Identifiers